Evidence of identity

 - Citizenship by Descent extracts (formerly Registration of Citizenship by Descent) or Adoption in accordance with the Hague convention on inter-country adoption certificate issued by the Department of Home Affairs

-- A Document for Travel to Australia issued by the Department of Home Affairs
+- document for travel to Australia issued by the Department of Home Affairs

 - South Australian proof of age card (issued after 9 October 2006)